Roger Federer says he plans to play at 2020 Tokyo Olympics - WHIZ News

 Federer will turn 39 shortly after the Olympic tournament.
 He had previously planned his schedule up to Wimbledon, which ends two weeks before the Tokyo Games.

-He will need a wild-card exemption because he has not played Davis Cup games to be eligible.
+He will need a wild-card exemption because he has not played Davis Cup matches to be eligible.

 Federer won doubles gold for Switzerland with Stan Wawrinka at the 2008 Beijing Olympics and silver in singles at the 2012 London Games at Wimbledon.